MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/configure-automation-kit.md

 ## Define configuration data for the Automation Kit

-Use the Automation Kit admin account, navigate to the main environment and open the automation center app.
+Use the Automation Kit admin account, go to the main environment, and then open the automation center app.

 The **Automation Center** is where we configure how several aspects of how the Automation Kit functions.